Are you looking for some good angry idioms?

 - Meaning: to annoy, irritate, insult or upset someone.

-- Use In A Sentence: Are you sure I won’t be stepping on anyone’s toes if I call her.
+- Use In A Sentence: Are you sure I won’t be stepping on Erika’s toes if I host the family dinner this time?

 25. To Be As Mad As A Wet Hen